 These By-Laws may be amended by the following procedure: A member in good standing submits a proposed change in writing at any regular meeting or meeting of the Board of Directors to be read by the Secretary.
 Such proposed change is then remanded to the By-Law Committee appointed by the President.
-Upon approval by the By-Law Committee, the proposed By-Law change is then mailed in ballot form to all members in good standing.
-Ballots must be authenticated by embossing.
-These ballots must be mailed back to the Secretary, who will submit them unopened to the Board of Directors for tabulation, with the results being announced at the next regular meeting.
+Upon approval by the By-Law Committee, the proposed By-Law change is then mailed or e-mailed in ballot form to all members in good standing.
+These ballots must be mailed or e-mailed back to the Secretary, within two weeks of postmarked/e-mailed date, who will submit them to the Board of Directors for tabulation, with the results being announced at the next regular meeting or website.

 Article VIII Dissolution.